CheckoutDonate

 Custom UI Mode#

-For full control over the user interface, use mode="custom" and provide a render prop as the children.
-This function gives you access to the donation state, including the total amount raised and a list of supporters, allowing you to build a completely custom display.
+For complete control over the layout and presentation, use mode="custom".
+This mode utilizes a render prop passed as the component's children.
+The function provides access to the donation state and methods, allowing you to build a unique user experience.

 import {